For product managers, founders & innovation teams

 Start with a free trial

-Three ways to subscribe — monthly to stay flexible, annual prepaid to save up to 25%, or a custom enterprise agreement for organization-wide deployment.
-Every plan unlocks the full system and a set number of product concepts you can frame in depth each month — opportunity assessment, market sizing, personas, and competitive landscape.
+Getting started takes a minute — sign in with LinkedIn or email, no credit card, nothing to set up.
+You'll run a full strategic conversation, get a real Opportunity Score, and preview the documents on your own idea, not sample data.
+When you're ready: monthly to stay flexible, annual prepaid to save up to 25%, or a custom enterprise agreement.
+Every plan unlocks the full system and a set number of product concepts you can frame in depth each month.

 Frequently Asked